Modified: 2020-12-16 14:44:25

 |Fusion Frit F-69||40.00|

-I developed this for cone 04 to fit as many clay bodies (without crazing) as possible (my Zero3 clear works well on specific bodies but does not melt enough at cone 04 and it039;s thermal expansion is too high to fit some bodies).
-I am developing a recipe for a terracotta casting body at the same time as this and I am working to make it compatible also.
+I developed this for cone 04 to fit as many clay bodies (without crazing) as possible (my Zero3 clear works well on specific bodies but does not melt enough at cone 04 and its thermal expansion is too high to fit some bodies).

-I found the inspiration for this on testing many commercial clears and finding one that stood above the others regarding fit and clarity at 04.
+I found the inspiration for this on testing many commercial clears and finding one that stood above the others regarding fit and clarity at 04 (I had it analyzed and reverse engineered it using the materials I have).
 I have always been under the impression that low fire bodies have a wide enough range of thermal expansions that one glaze cannot be expected to fit them all.
 And that if a glaze melts well at cone 04 it will have too much melt fluidity past cone 02.
 But this glaze has made me question both, I am shocked at how it is possible that it can fit so many bodies and work across such a wide temperature range.
 In fact, I have not found a body that it does not fit!
 So I had it analyzed at a lab and then created a recipe to source its chemistry.
 A stroke-of-luck was that a frit we already use to produce another glaze, Fusion Frit F-524, is close to the complete chemistry needed.

 I have been surprised by other aspects of this recipe.
 It is crystal-clear on any body at any thickness (at cone 04 and above)!
 Additions of tin and zircon produce a white that melts just as well as the clear.
 It is amazing how the mobile the melt is, how it runs right off my fluidity checker!
 Yet it is not significantly more mobile at cone 1 than cone 04.
 And it has the amount of SiO2 and Al2O3 that a cone 6 glaze has!
 There is some kind of magic with this chemistry that I am anxious to learn more about.